A Physics-informed Diffusion Model for High-fidelity Flow Field Reconstruction: Results

 \section{Results}

 We conduct experiments on the following tasks to investigate the capability of the diffusion model on reconstructing high fidelity flow field.
 The task in the first experiment is reconstructing high-resolution field from low-resolution field, where the low-resolution field is uniformly downsampled from the high-resolution one.
 The task in the second experiment is to reconstruct high-resolution field from randomly sampled collocation points (not necessarily equidistant).
 The second task aims to reconstruct dense field from sparse sensory observation data.
 For the first task, we test our reconstruction model on two levels of input resolution, $64 \times 64 \mapsto 256 \times 256$ ($4\times$ upsampling) and $32 \times 32 \mapsto 256 \times 256$ ($8\times$ upsampling).
-For the second task, the input is sampled from the target grid with a ratio of $5\%$ (denote as "sparse").
+For the second task, we also test our reconstruction model on two different levels of sparsity, where we sampled $5\%$ and $1.5625\%$ (same amount of grid points as $32 \times 32$ grid).
 The collocation points is randomly sampled with uniform probability.
 Note that for all the experiments (except the ablation for different guidance methods), we use the same diffusion model (with learned guidance), which means we do not retrain the model for a specific task.
+To reduce the aliasing effect when applying direct mapping model to out-of-distribution data, we applied Gaussian smoothing kernel with $\sigma=5$ to data used in $32 \times 32 \mapsto 256 \times 256$ and $1.5625\% \mapsto 256 \times 256$ tasks.

 The visualization of our model's reconstruction results are shown in the Figures \ref{vis-4x}, \ref{vis-8x}, \ref{vis-sparse}.
 We can observe that both bicubic interpolation and diffusion model generate satisfactory results for the easier task of $4\times$ upsampling, but the diffusion model can recover more details for the more challenging scenarios (Figure \ref{vis-8x}, \ref{vis-sparse}).
 This qualitatively demonstrates the capability of using diffusion model to reconstruct high-resolution flow field given inputs with different distributions.